The ABS/Universities Australia Agreement provides a range of products and services to participating Australian universities.

 TableBuilder is an online tool for creating tables from ABS Census or survey data.
 Starting with an empty table, data variables can be selected for cross-tabulation.
 Tables can be saved within TableBuilder or exported in CSV, Excel or SDMX format.

 Census and survey data are split into separate online tools.
-For more information about these products, see:
+For more information, see the TableBuilder and DataPacks section and How to apply for microdata in the left navigator.

 Confidentialised Unit Record Files (CURFs) are released to authorised users for approved purposes of statistical analysis and research.
-Extensive information about CURFs is linked from the Microdata Entry Page, including:
+For more information, see the CURFs section and How to apply for microdata in the left navigator.

-Information about ABS Data Laboratory (ABSDL) is provided on the About the ABS Data Laboratory web page.
-Under the current Agreement, each authorised user in a participating university may access the ABSDL for:
+Information about ABS Data Laboratory (ABSDL) is provided on the ABS Data Laboratory web page.
+Under the current Agreement, each participating university may access the ABSDL for:

 Loading of other statistical packages or software, additional user sessions beyond the initial three, additional concurrent users, or creation of Specialist CURFs will incur additional charges outside the Agreement.